legal resources necessary to hold negligent facilities accountable.

 The surveyors conducted a tour of the kitchen on the morning of July 25, 2018, between 9:49 AM and noon.
 At 10:05 AM, the Dietary Tech/Assistant “washed, rinsed and sanatized the 2-gallon pitcher, then placed the wet picture on the table.”
 A few minutes later, the Cook “poured boiling water into the wet picture then into the au gratin potatoes.”
 The Dietary Manager said that “items are to be air dried before use] and said that] everyone can have the au gratin potatoes except three (nothing by mouth) patients and one renal patient.”

 Was your loved one the victim of mistreatment, abuse or neglect while living at Pine Crest Health Care Nursing Home?
-If so, contact the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
+If so, contact the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Hazel Crest.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee arrangement.
 This agreement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.